vivek395/SIGMOID-ACTIVATION-FUNCTION/README.md

 # SIGMOID-ACTIVATION-FUNCTION
 ## Aim:
-  To develop a python code to create a simple feed-forward or perception neural networks  to employ the Sigmoid activation function.
-This neuron is to trained such that it can predict the correct output value when provided with a new set of input data.
+  To develop a python code that creates a simple feed-forward neural networks or perception with the Sigmoid activation function.
+The neuron has to be trained such that it can predict the correct output value when provided with a new set of input data.

  ![image](https://user-images.githubusercontent.com/93023609/162692440-f59e7ad2-0414-4ddb-8640-fede7a0655f2.png)